trustimaging/stride/README.md

 ## Documentation

+The documentation for Stride is available online [here](https://strideimaging.readthedocs.io/).

-You can build and access the documentation by running:
+You can also build and access the documentation by running:

 ```sh
 cd docs